larsvers/tree-of-charts/README.md

 #### Standing on the shoulders of Tamara Munzner

-The framework (partly surely amateurlike) applied has been developped by [Tamara Munzner](https://en.wikipedia.org/wiki/Tamara_Munzner) in her 2014 book [Visualization Analysis and Design](https://www.crcpress.com/Visualization-Analysis-and-Design/Munzner/9781466508910) and leads the interested person through above pipeline of questions to arrive at the right visual idiom (in her case often large-scale visualization systems - in this case relatively standard charts).
+The framework (partly surely amateur-like) applied has been developped by [Tamara Munzner](https://en.wikipedia.org/wiki/Tamara_Munzner) in her 2014 book [Visualization Analysis and Design](https://www.crcpress.com/Visualization-Analysis-and-Design/Munzner/9781466508910) and leads the interested person through above pipeline of questions to arrive at the right visual idiom (in her case often large-scale visualization systems - in this case relatively standard charts).
 The above 3 steps are only a brief summary not encapsulating the more elaborate process she describes but for my small brain and this chart- rather than system-focussed project - they suffice.

 #### How to use